bkwatanabe/expectationsinvesting/index.md

 ## Motivation
 Our objective is to infer stock market expectations of future company performance.
 In its simplest form, a stock price represents all future expectations about a company.
 But the stock market is ‘wrong’ many times and miscalculates future performance.
-Herein lies the opportunity for an investor: if he has a confident view on a company’s future performance and suspects the market’s expectations of said performance are wrong, then he has a chance to profitably trade the company’s stock.
+Herein lies the opportunity for an investor: if he has a confident view of a company’s future performance and suspects the market’s expectations of said performance are wrong, then he has a chance to profitably trade the company’s stock.
 This concept is a fundamental cornerstone of investing.

-As such, our goal is to predict when the market will miscalculate future company performance.
+As such, our goal is to systematically predict **when** the market will miscalculate future company performance.
 To our knowledge, this is a completely novel approach.
-We will first infer the market’s expectations (using a concept called ‘expectations investing’), then compare those to actual performance.
+We will first infer the market’s expectations (using a concept called ‘[expectations investing|http://www.expectationsinvesting.com/]’), then compare those to actual performance.
 Finally, we will investigate what features are most important in causing the market to miscalculate performance.
-We will assess the quality of our model and also calculate the hypothetical return of an opportunistic investor that has foreknowledge of the market’s miscalculations.
-To be clear, we are not trying to predict stock returns.
+To be clear, we are **not** trying to predict stock returns.

 ## Background